vanthinh91/maguttiCms/README.md

 ## About maguttiCms
-open source multilingual laravel 5.6 CMS with simple shopping cart.
+open source multilingual Laravel 5.6 CMS with simple shopping cart.

 ## Version
 5.6

-magutti Cms is released using laravel 5.6
+maguttiCms is released using Laravel 5.6.

 ### How to Install